Country Report for Chile

 In 2014, the Government indicated its commitment to enacting prohibiting legislation by clearly accepting recommendations to prohibit corporal punishment in all settings made during the Universal Periodic Review of Chile.
 In the same year a Civil Code Amendment Bill (Bulletin No. 9488-07) was under discussion that would amend article 234 of the Code to explicitly prohibit corporal punishment, but it defined corporal punishment in relation to the causing of injury to the child.
 The Bill was dropped before the end of the year.
 However, the National Council on Childhood has formally requested that this Bill be reactivated and improved, proposing an alternative text which does not limit the prohibition only to corporal punishment causing injury: “Parents will have the power to correct the children, taking care that it does not impair their health or personal development.
 This power excludes all forms of physical and psychological abuse.
 All forms of corporal punishment and cruel, humiliating or degrading treatment is prohibited….”.
 We do not have further information.

 The National Policy for Childhood 2015-2025 identifies moving “towards the eradication of all forms of violence and exploitation towards children and adolescents, including the eradication of corporal punishment” (unofficial translation) as a priority objective within the general aim “Protection, Reparation and Restitution of Rights” (unofficial translation).
+The National Plan of Action for Children and Adolescents (2018–2025) also identifies the prevention of violence and the promotion of good treatment as a priority but does not mention law reform.
 The National Plan on Human Rights 2018-2021 does not address corporal punishment.

 A Law against the abuse of children, adolescents, adults and disabled persons was voted by the Congress in March 2017.
 The Law amends the Criminal Code to strengthen the protection against assault, removing the criteria of injury and defining assault solely as “physical maltreatment” (unofficial translation).
 However the Law does not explicitly prohibit all corporal punishment of children.